maubanel/GMS2-Errors/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 This tutorial is intended for those wanting an introduction to <i>GameMaker Studio 2</i> using their scrpting language <i>GML</i>.
 This assumes no prior knowledge of the software or scripting.
-This walk through looks at [variables](https://manual.yoyogames.com/GameMaker_Language/GML_Overview/Variables_And_Variable_Scope.htm) in GMS2.
-Variables are used to store information that we can use later on.
+This walk through looks at errors.
+There are three kind of errors:

+* Compile errors.
+This is where the game does not compile so it cannot be run.
+Often this is just a simple spelling mistake.

+* Runtime errors.
+These are errors that appear when playing the game.
+These can be a bit trickier to track down.

+* Logical errors.
+These never break, crash or cause any warnings in the game.
+They are just plain mistakes or wrong - resulting in an unwanted behavior.
+Often we refer to these as bugs.

 * Tested on GameMake Studio2.3.5.589
 * An existing [GML Project](https://github.com/maubanel/GMS2-Snippets/blob/main/rename-project/README.md#user-content-rename-gms2-project)